What Is the Personal A in Spanish and How Do You Use It?

 But one of the most important uses of the Spanish word a—and perhaps one of the trickiest—is the personal a.

 To an English speaker, this a feels superfluous.
 But in Spanish, it’s very important!
-Read on to learn the ins and outs of the Spanish personal a.

-Unlocking the Secrets of the Personal A in Spanish
+When to Use the Personal A in Spanish

 Confused?
 A simple sentence will help clarify the usage of the personal a in Spanish.
 Let’s take the following sentence in English: